Charles III William: Death

 Charles William died in Karlsruhe in 1738, when he was planting and hoeing his tulip bed and suddenly suffered a stroke.
 His body was interred in the crypt of the Concordia Church in Karlsruhe, in accordance with his last will.
 His entrails and heart were removed and buried in the crypt of the Castle Church in Pforzheim.
 The capsule containing his heart, which was deposited in his widow's coffin, is now missing.

 Up to this day, a pyramid at the Marktplatz (market square) stands over the location where the remains of the Margrave lie.
 On the pyramid, his birthday is mistakenly stated as 18 January 1679, because after the switch to the Gregorian calendar in 1700 (which did not change the General Roman Calendar), Charles William celebrated his birthday together with his name-day on 27 January, rather than on the 28th (which would correspond to the 17th on the Julian Calendar).

 Because his son Frederick of Baden-Durlach had died while Charles William was still alive, his grandson Charles Frederick became his successor.
-Since he was only 10 years old, a regency had to be established under the legal guardianship of Charles August of Baden-Durlach.
+Since the grandson was only 10 years old, a regency had to be established under the legal guardianship of his brother's son Charles August of Baden-Durlach.

-Marriage and children
+Marriage and issue

 On 27 June 1697, Charles III William married Magdalena Wilhelmine of Württemberg (7 November 1677 – 30 October 1742), the daughter of Wilhelm Ludwig, Duke of Württemberg.
 The following children were born from this marriage: